digisavvy/some-like-it-neat/README.md

 * ~~Google Fonts (Just Oswald and Droid Serif)~~ Dropped these fonts.
 Not needed.
 If you want web fonts, you'll do it yourself anyway.
 * ~~Font Awesome: Icon Fonts! (http://fontawesome.io)~~ Already using Genericons.
 If you want these, you'll use em anyway.
 * Genericons: Truthfully, these are here because they have a WordPress Fonticon (http://genericons.com)
+* Dashicons: Alright, alright.
+More cool shit I just HAD to add.
+Happened across this project, loved it (http://melchoyce.github.io/dashicons/)
 * Superfish Menus: Handles drop down nav nicely. (http://users.tpg.com.au/j_birch/plugins/superfish/)
 * Meanmenu: Hamburger menu when you get down to mobile viewports (https://github.com/weare2ndfloor/meanMenu)
 * Post Format Support.
 There's very basic template support for Post Formats.
 The templates are there for you to butcher to your little heart's content!